orgito/tf-ansible/README.md

 ### ELK Playbooks

-A set of playbooks to manage you ELK stack.
+A set of playbooks to manage your Elastic stack.

 #### ELK Upgrade